ai-phasepro/LRECA/README.md

 python get_score_forsingle.py --dataset dasetname
 ```

-__Saliency results__
+__Model explainability results__

-The results of saliency are stored in the folder ./Demo/Saliency_output.
+The results of model explainability are stored in the folder ./Demo/Saliency_output.

 ***More explanations of the results are described in the Explanation of the results file(/Demo/Explanation of the results.txt).***